Latest News

 Home > Classes > Base Classes > Gambler > Archetypes (Gambler) >

 Namazu are natural tradesmen that excel in the creation and sales of wares.
 Due to their large scale festivals, many foreigners visit, and thus, the high roller shines.
-Using their deceptively dextrous fins and winning personality, they alter fate and put luck on their side.
+Using their deceptively dexterous fins and natural charisma, they manipulate fate and turn luck to their advantage.
 These gamblers specialize in dice with quite a nasty trick up their sleeves if you’re unprepared!

-The high roller is an archetype of the gambler class, available only to namazu gamblers.
+The high roller is an archetype of the gambler class, available only to namazu.

 Archetype Main Ability Scores: